Frequently asked questions

 An increasing number of racehorses go on to successful second careers after retiring from the track.
-There are currently over 11,500 horses registered with Retraining of Racehorses (British Horseracing’s official charity for the welfare of former racehorses) as active in other equine disciplines outside of racing, including Polo, Showing, Dressage and Eventing, as well as those horses happily engaged in hacking and exercising.
+In 2016, over 12,500 horses were registered with Retraining of Racehorses (British Horseracing’s official charity for the welfare of former racehorses) as active in other equine disciplines outside of racing, including Polo, Showing, Dressage and Eventing, as well as those horses happily engaged in hacking and exercising.

 Who is responsible for the welfare of Horses in Britain?

 The British Horseracing Authority is the Government recognised body responsible for the regulation of horseracing and continues to work to further minimise risk for racehorses.
 High standards of horse welfare are demanded of all racecourses.
 None of the 1,400+ fixtures held annually in Britain can take place unless key BHA welfare criteria have been satisfied.